couchbase/query/docs/n1ql-select.md

 * HAVING clause
 * any application of BOOLEAN logic (AND, OR, NOT)

-When interpretting a non-boolean value in a boolean context, the same rules used by JavaScript are followed.
+When interpreting a non-boolean value in a boolean context, the same rules used by JavaScript are followed.

 See [ECMAScript Language Specification Chapter 11 Section 9](http://ecma-international.org/ecma-262/5.1/#sec-11.9)